Global Convergence of Oja's Component Flow for General Square Matrices and Its Applications: Convergence Analysis for Oja Flow

-In this section, we assume that a solution $\bar{U}_r \in \mathcal{U}_r$ spanning an $r$-dimensional dominant invariant subspace has been found.
+In this analysis, we assume that a solution $\bar{U}_r \in \mathcal{U}_r$ spanning an $r$-dimensional dominant invariant subspace has been found.
 We now explore efficient methods for obtaining related subspaces of either higher or lower dimension.